 No More Pulling

 You don’t want to end up exhausted or in pain following your dog’s walk.
-Dog harnesses make the process much more enjoyable.
+Outside of having a dog walker, dog harnesses make the process much more enjoyable.
 Your dog learns not to pull, you regain control over the process, and your dog doesn’t risk potential health complications.
 It’s a win for everyone!

 So toss those stockpiled ice packs.
 You’re not going to need them anymore!